AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-14-power-within-reflection-self-care-a-vessel-for-bold-art-happy-hour.md

-  We recommend that everyone wear a mask when they aren’t eating or drinking.
+  * We recommend that everyone wear a mask when they aren’t eating or drinking.

+  * Enter the building and look for the Washington Center Offices.
+Check in with security and take the elevator to the 12th floor.